-- Participate – or organize – a fundraiser.
+- Participate in or organize a fundraiser.
 Many nonprofit pain organizations host annual fundraisers in a variety of formats.
 From Fun Runs/Walks to auctions there is something for everyone to be able to participate in.
-And for those who are more ambitious, many sites have information on how to become an organizer in your local community.
+For those who are more ambitious, many sites have information on how to become an organizer in your local community.

 - Volunteer your time.
 Most non-profits can use an extra hand and will have a variety of ways to volunteer your time.
 Inquire about ways to help in fundraising, promotion/marketing, administrative help, or even peer mentoring.
-Evidence suggests that people living with chronic pain may even experience an improvement of symptoms when participating in volunteer opportunities.
+Evidence suggests that people living with chronic pain may even experience an improvement in symptoms when participating in volunteer opportunities.

 - Make a donation.
-There are so many organizations dedicated to the study chronic pain.
+There are so many organizations dedicated to the study of chronic pain.
 If you know someone suffering from a chronic pain condition, consider making a donation to a non-profit related to his or her condition.
-In 2015, Dr. Gary Kaplan established the Foundation for Total Recovery in order to provide support and find a cure for all who suffer with chronic pain and depression by educating patients, partnering with leading researchers, academics and innovators, and studying data to find a baseline approach to diagnosing and curing neuro-inflammation.
-Other leading non-profits to consider include: U.S. Pain Foundation, American Chronic Pain Organization, National Fibromyalgia & Chronic Pain Association (NFMCPA), and the American Academy of Pain Medicine.
+In 2015, Dr. Gary Kaplan established the Foundation for Total Recovery in order to provide support and find a cure for all who suffer from chronic pain and depression by educating patients, partnering with leading researchers, academics, and innovators, and studying data to find a baseline approach to diagnosing and curing neuro-inflammation.
+Other leading non-profits to consider include the U.S. Pain Foundation, the American Chronic Pain Organization, the National Fibromyalgia & Chronic Pain Association (NFMCPA), and the American Academy of Pain Medicine.